-The Sponsor warrants that information supplied to the Commonwealth with respect to the Sponsor being a fit and 4.1 proper person to enter into this Agreement and upon which the Commonwealth relied, was true and correct.
+4.1 The Sponsor warrants that information supplied to the Commonwealth with respect to the Sponsor being a fit and proper person to enter into this Agreement and upon which the Commonwealth relied, was true and correct.

-- 5.1 The Sponsor may only nominate an Overseas Worker for: - visas outlined in Schedule 2; (a) - (b) Occupations outlined in Schedule 2; - up to the Nomination Ceiling specified in Schedule 2; and (c) - an Occupation to be performed in a location listed in Schedule 2. (d) - 5.2 The Sponsor acknowledges that the Minister may, in his/her absolute discretion, vary the: - Nomination Ceilings up or down; (a) - (b) Concessions; or - (c) Occupations. - If the Sponsor wishes to increase the Nomination Ceilings in any year during the period of this Agreement as 5.3 set out in Schedule 2 to this Agreement, they must provide the Department with the information detailed in 500 Relea
+- 5.1 The Sponsor may only nominate an Overseas Worker for:

+- (a) visas outlined in Schedule 2;

+- (b) Occupations outlined in Schedule 2;

+- (c) up to the Nomination Ceiling specified in Schedule 2; and

+- (d) an Occupation to be performed in a location listed in Schedule 2.

+- 5.2 The Sponsor acknowledges that the Minister may, in his/her absolute discretion, vary the:

+- (a) Nomination Ceilings up or down;

+- (b) Concessions; or

+- (c) Occupations.